superhero1/ffritz/README.md

 Have Fun,
 <f/e/s/c/2/0/0/0/@/g/m/a/i/l/./c/o/m>

-NOTE: This is the FrizOS 7 branch, which is still beta.
+NOTE: This is the main branch which only supports FrizOS 7.
+Older versions
+      are kept on the "fritzos6" branch.

 Usage
 =====